Growing Broccoli in The Northern Territory

 Don’t plant your broccoli too late.
 You want to make the most of the cooler dry season.
 Once the weather gets too warm and wet, your broccoli will feel stressed and may bolt to seed or only produce small heads.

 Broccoli is a heavy feeder, so make sure to prepare your soil with compost and well-rotted manure.
+Broccoli likes a neutral soil, so if your soil is acidic, add some lime before planting.
+Where possible, try to let your soil rest for about a week before you plant into it.

 Try to plant bought seedlings as soon as possible after you get them home and remember to give them a good, deep watering to help them settle in.
 The trick here is to get them in when it’s not too hot or too cold.
 When you plant your seedlings out, add a small amount organic bone-meal to each hole.
 Bone-meal gives seedlings a great start and helps them to develop strong root systems to support a healthy plant.